 By Stephanie Younger •

 Demanding labor from Black youth is rooted the anti-Black idea that our worthiness relies on what we do and how much we do, which affects the fight for our liberation.
-White feminists often bully young Black feminists into electing our way towards liberation.
-There are so many Black youth like myself who can’t gloss over the fact that conservatives and liberals alike are champions for the carceral state and policing.
-Instead of fighting voter suppression, white feminists demand labor from young Black feminists, by telling us to “just vote,” during a revolution that calls for the abolition of policing and incarceration and divests from obstacles in the fight for Black liberation, such as electoral politics.
-Instead of organizing 53% of white female voters who helped Trump win in 2016 into not electing him for another term, white feminists choose to blame young Black feminists for Trump, over our criticisms of Joe Biden.
-So who are white feminists to blame Black feminists for Trump over our critiques?
+Liberals have been demanding labor from young Black feminists to electing our way towards Black liberation.
+There are so many Black youth who can’t gloss over the fact that conservatives and liberals alike are champions for the carceral state and policing.
+Instead of fighting voter suppression, liberals demand labor from young Black feminists, by telling us to “just vote,” during a revolution that calls for the abolition of policing and incarceration, and divests from electoral system.
+Instead of organizing 52% of white female voters who helped Trump win in 2016 into not electing him for another term, white feminists are choosing to blame young Black feminists for Trump, over our criticisms of Joe Biden.
+Who are white feminists to do so?

-“Social media call outs [aren’t] going to send any kind of message to Biden.
-He is working with Black and POC groups already to get input and feedback.
-Maybe work within one of those groups to make your voice heard?
+“Social media call outs isn’t going to send any kind of message to Biden.
+He is working with progressive and Black and POC groups already to get input and feedback.
+Maybe work within one of those groups to have your voice heard?
+He wants to listen.
 I’m trying to understand.
 Sorry if I offended anyone.”

-“He wants to hold people that break the law accountable.
+2) “He wants to hold people who break the law accountable.
 How tf is that controversial?”

 “First, I must confess that over the past few years I have been gravely disappointed with the white moderate.
-I have almost reached the regrettable conclusion that the Negro’s great stumbling block in their stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.”– Rev. Martin Luther King Jr.’s “Letter From a Birmingham Jail” (1963)
+I have almost reached the regrettable conclusion that the Negro’s great stumbling block in the stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.”– Rev. Martin Luther King Jr.’s “Letter From a Birmingham Jail” (1963)

-Instead of redistributing their wealth and giving reparations to Black people, and protecting us from white supremacists online, white liberals posted a black square on Instagram during the uprisings in defense of Black life.
-Instead of protecting Black people from the police who are targeting us, white liberals who showed up to protests were often there for nice photo ops, and using those photo ops to capitalize on Black trauma by promoting their businesses and their “well-meaning” nonprofits.
-Instead of extending their support to Black people when we are in pain, white liberals (who were previously a big source of my stress in the work that I do) demanded that I keep them “updated” on the fight for Black lives.
-White liberals who refused to accomplice themselves with Black liberation and degraded me for not putting any of my hopes into politicians who don’t care for Black people, suddenly want to be a part of conversations for and by Black people about our liberation.
-My Blackness is not for white improvement or consumption.
-I can’t take a break from my Blackness, and I cannot wait for my liberation by putting all of my hopes into politicians every four years.
+Instead of redistributing their wealth to Black people, and protecting us from white supremacists online, white liberals extended their “solidarity” by posting a black square on Instagram during the uprisings in defense of Black life.
+Instead of protecting Black people from the police in riot gear targeting us at protests, white liberals who showed up to protests were often there for photo ops, and using those photo ops to capitalize on Black trauma by promoting their businesses and their “well-meaning” nonprofits.
+Instead of extending their support to Black people when we are in pain, white liberals, some who were previously a big source of my stress in the work that I do, demanded that I keep them “updated” on the fight for Black lives.
+White liberals who refused to accomplice themselves with Black liberation and degraded Black people who don’t seek freedom from the electoral system, assume that spaces exist for their consumption and intervene in our conversations.
+My Blackness is not for white self-improvement or white consumption.
+I can’t take a break from my Blackness, and I cannot wait for my liberation by looking to the electoral system for freedom.